 Google (www.google.com) operates the Google Display Network, a collection of over a million websites, videos, and mobile apps that partner with Google to show ads.
 Google also runs DoubleClick, a digital advertising platform that creates, transacts, and manages digital advertising for the world’s buyers, creators, and sellers.
 The DoubleClick platform includes the DoubleClick Advertising Exchange and DoubleClick Bid Manager.
 To learn more about how Google collects and uses information for online advertising, please visit: http://www.google.com/intl/en/privacy.html

 Users may disable cookies in their mobile browser (typically under Tools-Options-Privacy, but this may vary between browser types and versions).
 The cookies are used for a variety of reasons, not just targeted advertising.
 Hence, disabling them may adversely impact your online experience.
 Please note that if you delete your cookies, change browsers, or use a different computer, you will need to opt-out again.

 To opt-out on your mobile device, you will need to download the AppChoices mobile app.
 Please be advised that if you use the settings on your mobile device to reset the mobile operating system advertising ID, you will also need to reset the preferences you select in AppChoices.

-The goal of AdTrader in collecting personal information of our registered clients is to provide users with a pleasant, relevant, efficient, and customized experience.
+We do not sell your personal information to third parties.
+AdTrader collects personal information to provide users with a pleasant, relevant, efficient, and customized experience.
 We also strive to offer advertisers relevant actionable information about audience segments which might be interested in seeing their advertisements.
 During this process:

 1. We may share information about publisher websites, including but not limited to page impressions and site traffic with advertisers.
 We will not share publisher personally identifiable information with advertisers at any time.
 Further, we may disclose publisher contact information and email address to third-party networks and exchanges that sell advertising on our behalf.